 Withdrawal from a Class

-The completed petition must be filed by the end of the sixth week of instruction (see the Academic and Administrative Calendar for deadlines).
+The W grade petition must be filed by the end of the sixth week of instruction (see the Academic and Administrative Calendar for deadlines).
 After the deadline, you may only withdraw from a class for documented medical or emergency reasons.
-The grade notation of W will appear on your official transcript, but it is not included in your GPA calculation.

 A withdrawal from a class (W) is GPA-neutral: instead of a grade, you receive a W notation on your transcript which does not bring in grade points (or credits).
 The class and W remain on your schedule and transcript which allows you to keep full-time status.
 Once the W grade is filed, you stop attending the class so you can focus on the other classes in your schedule.

 You can request a W by meeting with one of your college advisers (be sure to consult your college's advising hours).
 Most colleges allow students to make a request for a W by sending an email to the college advising email.
 If you are at all unsure about whether a W is right for you, we recommend you meet with an adviser.
 If your adviser has questions about your request, they may ask you to come in for advising.
 For email requests you must include the following: